sonrabakarim/barlkk/_posts/2008-12-30-password-protection-with-passkeeper.md

 > <a title="PassKeeper" href="http://www.passkeeper.com/">PassKeeper</a> is a Windows utility that allows you to keep a list of accounts with usernames, passwords, and notes.
 This list is stored encrypted.

 The utility is freeware and has been available for public download since the mid-90’s.
 Data are encrypted using the 56-bit <a title="DES cipher" href="http://en.wikipedia.org/wiki/Data_Encryption_Standard" rel="nofollow">DES</a> cipher and stored in an DAT file in the application’s root directory.
 The size of the application (189 kilobytes) and the data file (~400 bytes/entry) are lightweight and can easily be carried around on any USB flash drive.

+**Update 2016-11-22**: In 2010 I switched to KeePass, which [works across devices](/managing-passwords-across-devices/) and provides features such as secure password generation and grouping.
+{: .notice--info}

 <!--more-->